fergalquinn77/ci-project4-fq-linkbuilder/README.md

 # **Planning Phase**
 ## **Strategy**
 ### **Site Aims:**
-It takes a new developer around 20-25 interviews to land their first developer job.
-Not including the total number of applications sent out by a job seeker.

-Keeping track of one's applications can be troublesome.
-When a company responds, it can be hard to remember the job post requirements, especially when users use multiple sites to check for roles.
-Worse yet, several months have passed since you sent the application.

-This app aims to streamline the process by allowing users to submit a Job advert of interest.
-Once approved by the admin, the job spec would be neatly stored to refer to later, along with any notes or insights the user wishes to keep.

-Doing this will allow the user to track what is expected during the selection process and make it easier for the candidate to research the potential employer/role upon response to their application.
-The advert is safely stored on the site.
-The personal board would also allow the user to make notes to track their application to review their insights of the process and any company feedback provided after an interview.
+Companies often have many links they need to be displayed to customers.
+However some platforms like Instagram restrict the number of URL's that can be included in their Bio.

+This app aims to provide a user and simple interface that allows them to use one single link that contains many other links.

+### Brainstorming:

+My brother and I work in the licenced trade and have a number of venues that regularly use social media.
+We brainstormed what features we would find useful and have detailed these below.

 ### Opportunities:
-The was an extended range of features during my brainstorming session for this site.
-I had to use a feasibility chart to narrow it down and prioritize the scope of the intended strategy.
+There was awide range of features I came up with during our brainstorming session for this site.
+I used a feasibility chart to narrow them down and prioritize the scope of the intended strategy.

 Opportunity | Importance | Viability/Feasibility
 ---|---|---
-Job search | 5 | 5
+Add/Edit/Delete links | 5 | 5
-User can pin jobs | 5 | 5
+User can toggle between hide/show links | 5 | 5
-User specific job notes | 5 | 5
-Landing page with site overview | 5 | 5
-Progress tracker (Kanban board) | 3 | 1
-Direct application to jobs | 2 | 1
-Manually add jobs (admin/employer) | 5 | 5
-Jobs blog | 1 | 3
-Tips/resources | 2 | 4
-Personal insights | 5 | 5
-Employer ratings | 1 | 5
-Number of users applied | 1 | 1
-User log in | 5 | 5
-Direct email to an employer with CV/cover letter attachments | 2 | 1
-Community mentorship | 1 | 1
-Freelance specific jobs board | 1 | 1
-API to fetch jobs data | 5 | 2
-User profile | 5 | 5
+User can have a unique landing page to display links | 5 | 5 User can drag and drop links to re-order | 5 | 3
+Set up their profile including picture and social media links | 4 | 5 User can review stats on how many times each link is clicked | 3 | 1 Set up a schedule for the links to be displayed | 3 | 2
 ----------------------------------------|----|----
-Totals | 59 | 60
+Totals | 30 | 26

 Viability and feasibility in the above table are based on both time and current level of ability using different languages/frameworks.